yougov/velociraptor/README.rst

   this YAML file from the APP_SETTINGS_YAML environment variable.
 - Env YAML: Here you can enter YAML text to specify additional environment variables to be passed in to your app.
-- Pool: If your app accepts requests over a network you can use this "pool" field to tell your load balancer what name to use for the routing pool.
+- Pool: If your app accepts requests over a network, you can use this "pool" field to tell your load balancer what name to use for the routing pool.
 By default Velociraptor talks only to an in memory stub balancer called "Dummy".
-  If you're following this document with the sample app, leave this field blank.
+  For the walkthrough, leave this field blank.
   To configure a real load balancer, see docs/balancers.rst in the Velociraptor repo.
 Velociraptor supports nginx_, Varnish_, and Stingray_ load balancers.
   This interface is pluggable, so you can also create your own.
 - Balancer: Here you select which balancer should be told to route traffic to your swarm.
-You can leave this blank if you're following this walkthrough with the sample app.
+For the walkthrough, leave this field blank.

 Now click Swarm.
-Velociraptor will start a series of worker tasks to check out the buildpack, check out your code, compile your code, save the resulting build, and push it out to the hosts in the squad along with any config you've specified.
-You can see everything that happens when you swarm by looking at the Swarm Flow diagram in the docs folder.
+Velociraptor will start a series of worker tasks to check out the buildpack, check out your code, download the image, compile your code in the image, save the resulting build, push it out to the hosts in the squad along with any config you've specified, and launch the code within the stack image.
+The Swarm Flow diagram in the docs folder illustrates the process.

 Tests